Dan Selsberg , Rabbi

 Dorit Yehudai, Executive Director

-Dorit Yehudai has over twenty years of professional experience working in the Jewish Community.
+Dorit Yehudai has over twenty five years of professional experience working in the Jewish Community.
 She was the Office Manager at Temple Emanu-El of West Essex for fourteen years, and truly believes that working in a Temple is not only her job, it is her mission.
 She was born in Israel before moving to the U.S. at an early age.
-So much of her joy is derived from watching her children and seeing the “nachat” each day of her life.
-She is mother to Stephenie, who is married to Jason Marcus, and Avi, who recently graduated at SUNY College of Optometry and is now a Doctor of Optometery.
-She is also lovingly married to husband Yona, who she affectionately calls her "full time best friend."
+So much of her joy is derived from watching her children and grandchild and seeing the “nachat” each day of her life.

-In her free time, Dorit enjoys spending time with her family, especially her new born grandson David, preparing special Shabbat dinners, going to the movies, her wonderful pets (2 dogs and 1 cat), cooking, crocheting, and one of her great passions; music and singing.
-You can reach Dorit at firstname.lastname@example.org
+In her free time, Dorit enjoys spending time with her family, especially her new born grandson David, preparing special Shabbat dinners, going to the movies, her wonderful pets (2 dogs), cooking, crocheting, and one of her great passions; music and singing.
+You can reach Dorit at email@example.com

 Ilene Cohen, Director of Youth Education and Engagement

-Ilene B. Cohen joined Temple Sholom as the Director of Youth Education and Engagement.
+Ilene B. Cohen is our Director of Youth Education & Engagement.

 Ilene earned an M.A. in Jewish Education from the William Davidson School at the Jewish Theological Seminary, as a Bob Berman fellow.
-After graduation Ilene worked at Stephen Wise Free Synagogue as the Assistant Director of Education in New York City.
-For the past three years, Ilene has served as a Community Educator at Temple Israel Center in White Plains, New York.
+After graduation Ilene worked at Stephen Wise Free Synagogue as the Assistant Director of Education in New York City and served as a Community Educator at Temple Israel Center in White Plains, New York.

 During her time at TIC, Ilene created engaging and meaningful experiential programming for community holiday celebrations, developed project-based learning curriculum within the religious school program, and lead the educational team on a tefillah journey as a participating congregation of the Jewish Theological Seminary's Re-frame project.